DrPrettyman/jobmaster/README.md

 jobmaster = JobMaster(db_engine=my_database_engine, schema="job_mistress")
 ```

-If you change any of the task definitions, you can update the database schema by running `jobmaster.deploy()` again.
-Running `jobmaster.deploy(_reset=True)` will drop all tables and recreate them from scratch, losing any jobs you had in your queue.
+If you change any of the task definitions, you must update the database by running `jobmaster.deploy()` again.
+Running `jobmaster.deploy(_reset=True)` will drop the schema and all tables then recreate them from scratch, losing any jobs you had in your queue.

 ## Tasks